pvyver/pvyver.github.io/docs/_posts/2023-12-12-log-analytics-ingest-data-using-dce-and-dcr.markdown

 ### App Registration

-Log ingestion requiquires an identity in the Microsoft Entra tenant.
+Log ingestion requires an identity in the Microsoft Entra tenant.
 Over here you can find information on [how to create a Microsoft Entra application] to authenticate.

 [how to create a Microsoft Entra application]:https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-api#create-microsoft-entra-application